-This being said, it is conceivable that a student could skip a video and still answer a multiple-choice question about it.
+That being said, it is conceivable that a student could skip a video and still answer a multiple-choice question about it.
 After all, you still have a 1-in-4 chance, right?
-Since the worst that can happen is getting the opportunity to watch the video again, I guess that makes it worth the risk?
+However, since the worst that can happen is getting the opportunity to watch the video again, I guess that makes it worth the risk?

-By the way, there are videos and somewhat confusing blogposts explaining how to breeze through defensive driving in minutes, not hours.
-Before you get all excited, bear in mind that these posts are over five years old and most states have required defensive driving providers to go back into their courses and build in safeguards to safeguard against these types of hacks.
+By the way, there are videos and somewhat confusing blog posts explaining how to breeze through defensive driving in minutes, not hours.
+Before you get all excited, bear in mind that these posts are over five years old, and most states have required defensive driving providers to go back into their courses and build in systems to safeguard against these types of hacks.

 How Long is Defensive Driving?

-State law requires Texas driver safety classes to be six hours in length whether the class is taken online or in person.
-The state does recognize that your chances of retaining information that comes to you in an uninterrupted barrage are slim to none.
+State law requires Texas driver safety classes to be six hours long, whether the class is taken online or in person.
+The state recognizes that the chances of retaining information that comes to you in an uninterrupted barrage are slim to none.
 It’s like taking a drink from a fire hose.

-This understanding of the human mind and how it operates led the state to the decision that one of those six hours come in the form of breaks.
-If you morph the question “How long is…” to “How long will I be learning defensive driving,” the answer is now five hours.
+This understanding of the human mind and how it operates led the state to the decision that one of those six hours comes in the form of breaks.
+So if you morph the question “How long is…” to “How long will I be learning defensive driving,” the answer is five hours.

 Like we’ve already said—If you have a flexible schedule, enjoy social interaction, and are perhaps a bit of an extrovert—an in-person, classroom version of defensive driving may be just the thing for you.
-If you do decide to go this route, remember that you will be continuously engaging with the curriculum for the duration of the class.
+If you decide to go this route, remember that you will be engaging with the curriculum virtually non-stop for the class duration.
 You will have breaks scattered throughout to mill around and maybe meet some new people, but you are obligated to stay there from start to finish.

-For this reason, even if you are an extroverted, socially adept person with an abundance of free time, you may still want to consider online defensive driving.
+For this reason, even if you are an extroverted, socially adept person with abundant free time, you may still want to consider online defensive driving.

-By taking defensive driving online you can do more during your breaktime than make awkward small talk with strangers or avoiding them to intensely pretend that you are captivated by the classroom’s decor.
+By taking defensive driving online, you can do more during your break time than making awkward small talk with strangers or avoiding them while intensely pretending that you are captivated by the classroom’s decor.
 Instead of being stuck, you are free to use the breaks to get things done or footle around on the interwebs.
-You’re going to already be at your computer, right?
+Of course, you will already be at your computer, right?